YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Positions the cursor to a horizontal row on the terminal.

-YottaDB/GT.M sets $Y=intexpr#LENGTH, where # is the YottaDB/GT.M modulo operator.
+YottaDB sets $Y=intexpr#LENGTH, where # is the YottaDB modulo operator.
 If intexpr<LENGTH, the resulting $Y determines the physical position.
-If intexpr>LENGTH, the cursor is positioned so that $Y=intexpr#LENGTH, where # is the YottaDB/GT.M module operator.
+If intexpr>LENGTH, the cursor is positioned so that $Y=intexpr#LENGTH, where # is the YottaDB module operator.
 The terminal hardware may affect physical cursor positioning.

-To ensure that $Y and $X match what is occurring visually on the terminal, the YottaDB/GT.M deviceparameters and the device characteristics must match at all times.
-For example, if a process initiates a subprocess that changes the terminal wrap setting from NOWRAP, previously set with the YottaDB/GT.M USE command to WRAP , YottaDB/GT.M does not reflect the change when the subprocess completes.
+To ensure that $Y and $X match what is occurring visually on the terminal, the YottaDB deviceparameters and the device characteristics must match at all times.
+For example, if a process initiates a subprocess that changes the terminal wrap setting from NOWRAP, previously set with the YottaDB USE command to WRAP , YottaDB does not reflect the change when the subprocess completes.
 Therefore, wraps on the terminal do not reflect in the values of $X and $Y.

 The Y deviceparameter does not change the cursor column or update $X.